In economic relief talks, White House and Democrats continue trading proposals, insults

 “Nancy Pelosi is not being serious.
 If she becomes serious then we can have a discussion,” McEnany said.

 For her part, Pelosi (D-Calif.) criticized the GOP’s proposals as too stingy, contending that the administration is focused on protecting tax breaks for the wealthy instead of help for families and children in need.
-House Democrats had initially sought a $3.4 trillion spending package before bring the package down to around $2.2 trillion.
+House Democrats had initially sought a $3.4 trillion spending package before bringing the package down to around $2.2 trillion.

 “This isn’t half a loaf, this is the heel of the loaf,” Pelosi said on Bloomberg TV of the White House proposal.